Legal threat in Staffordshire day centre closure review

 It said people "with the most profound needs" will always been supported but has warned some day centres are likely to close following the review.

-Dave Convey, whose son uses the Kidsgrove Day Service, said: "The specialist solicitors we've instructed find it stark how little detail there is about what would follow in the devastation of the closure of these services."'Pleased and surprised'
+Dave Convey, whose son uses the Kidsgrove Day Service, said: "The specialist solicitors we've instructed find it stark how little detail there is about what would follow in the devastation of the closure of these services."

 Daniel Mazliah, from disability charity Scope, said those affected were right to question whether the council's "slightly vague plans" would provide adequate support.